pact-wheeler/exp7/index.md

 My name is Daniel, welcome!
 Below, my posts are in roughly chronological order.
 If you want to see them by tag, click, [here.]({{ site.baseurl }}/tags.html)

-My writing includes essays on faith, business expertise, data and some fiction.
-Feel free to reach out at me@ the url of this page.
+My writing follows no particular order or sense, I publish it as it occurs to me.

 {% assign postsByYearMonth = site.posts | group_by_exp:"post", "post.date | date: '%B %Y'" %}
 {% for yearMonth in postsByYearMonth %}